(one synonym : Polyommatus coelestis Drapier, 1819)

 In Melbourne in December and January, we have found eggs and Caterpillars and pupae and adults on the same bushes at the same time.
 There appear to be two generations per year in Melbourne, with the later generation overwintering as eggs, and hatching the following spring.
 The reproduction of the species has been studied by Diane Wagner at Harvard and Lesley Hughes at Macquarie University.

-Two subspecies have been recognised in south-eastern Australia :
+The species have been found in south-eastern Australia in :

 Further reading :

 Michael F. Braby,

 CSIRO Publishing, Melbourne 2000, vol. 2, pp. 724-726.

 An Epitome of the Natural History of the Insects of New Holland, New Zealand, New Guinea, Otaheite and other Islands in the Indian, Southern and Pacific Oceans,

 Volume 1 (1805), p.
 137, and also Plate p.
 136..

 Create More Butterflies : a guide to 48 butterflies and their host-plants